jdcloudcom/en/documentation/Networking/Direct-Connection/Getting-Started/Connect-To-The-Same-Account-Or-Region-Direct-Connetct.md

 1. Log in JD Cloud console.

-2. Click the navigation bar on the left side, select “Virtual Private Cloud”, enter the route table related to JD Cloud VPC Private Subnet required to communicate with IDC Intranet.
+2. Click the navigation bar on the left side, select "Virtual Private Cloud", enter the route table related to JD Cloud VPC Private Subnet required to communicate with IDC Intranet.

 3. Configure the route table.
 The destination is the network segment in your IDC.
 And select the border gateway that hosts the direct connection network intercommunication for the nest hop.